Weixin-Liang/read-the-doc/docs/_build/html/_sources/sub_pages/download_MetaShift.rst.txt

 Citation
 --------
-If you use this library in your research, please cite it as
+If you find this code useful in your research, please consider citing:
-follows:

 .. code-block:: bibtex